kunal15145/redo/README.md

 # redo
-Ever ran into a problem of rewriting a command with sudo again !!!.
+1. Ever copied github url, pasted on terminal and it failed.
+Well duhhh!
+It does not contain `git clone`.
-Install this package and simply write redo to run your last failed command with sudo again.
+   Install this package to redo that pasted github url command with `git clone $git_url`
+2. retries last failed command with sudo

 Package assumes you have already started using fish

 ## Install